👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 And you know what?
 Each time you come in for a massage, it's like a brand-new experience.
 Maybe the next time you're here, you'll feel more relaxed and confident, and chatting won't even cross your mind.
 Or maybe you'll be in the mood for a good chat – it's all about going with the flow and doing what feels right for you in the moment.

-• What should I expect during a relaxation massage?
+• How much pressure is applied during a relaxation massage?

 Top